Home health services

 • Custodial or personal care that helps you with daily living activities (like bathing, dressing, or using the bathroom), when this is the only care you need

-You're not eligible for the home health benefit if you need more than part-time or "intermittent" skilled nursing care .
+You won't qualify for the home health benefit if you need more than part-time or "intermittent" skilled care.
 You may leave home for medical treatment or short, infrequent absences for non-medical reasons, like attending religious services.
 You can still get home health care if you attend adult day care.

 Your costs in Original Medicare